adzetto/Spring-Mass-Friction-Analysis/README.md

 ## Project Overview

 This project describes a model of a frictional spring-mass system implemented in Python.
-The results are shown in dynamic graphs, which make the system's behaviour both comprehensible and visually appealing.

 ## Project Structure